Gever Tulley: TED

 By doing so, Tulley believes children will learn concepts that they may not learn in more structured and conventional activities.
 Tulley has since given further TED conference talks at TED2009 and various TEDx conferences.

 Brightworks School

 In 2011, Tulley opened the Brightworks School in San Francisco.
 The school expands upon the premise of his summer program, and students from grades K-12 learn through hands-on activities facilitated by adult "collaborators".
 The school opened in September 2011 with an initial enrollment of 18 students.
-The school follows a curriculum called the "Brightworks Arc" which has three phases: exploration, expression, and exposition.
+The school follows a project-based learning framework designed to foster student agency and deep inquiry called the "Brightworks Arc."
+Moving away from traditional subject-based classes, Tulley's model organizes learning into three phases: exploration, expression, and exposition.
+This framework has been studied by educators internationally as a model for weaving together "maker" centered learning with academic rigor.

+Tulley's work at Brightworks has positioned him as a central figure in the global movement reimagining education.
+Brightworks has been cited as one of the most innovative schools in the world and it attracts international educators who are looking for an alternative to the traditional model of learning.
+The school regularly hosts visiting educators from Scandiavia, Asia and Australia who seek to better align their educational environments to the science of learning and see the school's Guiding Principles in action.
+The school's philosophy prioritizes Radical Trust, Community, Meaningful Engagement, Equity and Justice, and Curiosity in order to create "a joyful, inclusive and antiracist learning community where students expand their curiosity and co-author their education through meaningful engagement."
+Just like in Tulley's 50 Dangerous Things, children at the school are afforded the autonomy to use professional tools and manage their own learning risks.

 Criticism

 Tulley's philosophy on allowing children to participate in more dangerous activities has attracted the criticism of some parents and child psychologists.
 Child psychologist Michael Carr-Gregg has called Tulley's book an overreaction to "cotton-wool" parenting, and has called for sales of the book to be banned in Australia (despite Carr-Gregg never having read the book).
 Amanda Cox, founder of the parent organization Real Mums, has also criticized the book, claiming that the book crosses a fine line between learning and being dangerous.